25.9 C

 five money-saving car maintenance tips to suit your budget

-Taking your car to a mechanic is an inevitability, so, what you need to focus on is learning how to recognize a mechanic who is overcharging you or not doing their job well enough.
+Taking your car to a mechanic is an inevitability, so, what you need to focus on is learning how to recognise a mechanic who is overcharging you or not doing their job well enough.
 For instance, if they’re reluctant to list all the work that they’ve done, refuse to show you the old car parts (the ones that they’ve had to replace) and avoid showing you receipts for the car parts that they’ve bought for the repair, they might just be deceiving you all the time.
-This is common malpractice where a mechanic charges you for the tasks that they haven’t really done.
+This is common malpractice where a mechanic charges you for the tasks that they haven’t done.
 The list goes on.

 Conclusion